Top APM monitoring tools

 • Uses real-time data to discover devices and build charts

-• The platform is intuitive, basic training is required to make it fully functional
+• The platform is intuitive, but basic training is required to make it fully functional

 • Supports a freeware version